-Entities applying for funding under this announcement (HRSA-16-087 RWHAP Part D Supplemental) that also receive funding under (HRSA-16-088 RWHAP Part C Capacity Development Program) must be able to demonstrate the ability to administer multiple federal awards (if successful) and to ensure adequate quality controls, staffing, and impartiality.
-Duplication of activities funded under HRSA-16-088 RWHAP Part C Capacity Development Program is not allowable.
+Entities applying for funding under this announcement (HRSA-16-088 RWHAP Part C Capacity Development Program) that also receive funding under (HRSA-16-087 RWHAP Part D Supplemental) must be able to demonstrate the ability to administer multiple federal awards (if successful) and to ensure adequate quality controls, staffing, and impartiality.
+Duplication of activities funded under HRSA-16-087 RWHAP Part D Supplemental is not allowable.

-Effective December 26, 2014, all administrative and audit requirements and the cost principles that govern federal monies associated with this award will be subject to the Uniform Guidance $\frac{2}{CFR \ 200}$ as codified by HHS at $\frac{45 \ CFR \ 75}{75}$, which supersede the previous administrative and audit requirements and cost principles that govern federal monies.
+Effective December 26, 2014, all administrative and audit requirements and the cost principles that govern federal monies associated with this award are subject to the Uniform Guidance 2 CFR 200 as codified by HHS at 45 CFR 75, which supersede the previous administrative and audit requirements and cost principles that govern federal monies.

-By law, no more than 10 percent of a RWHAP Part D WICY award (including supplemental funding) can be used for administrative expenses.
+By law, no more than 10 percent of a RWHAP Part C award can be used for administrative expenses, including planning and evaluation, and excluding costs of a clinical quality management program.
 Administrative expenses are those costs incurred by the recipient for grant management and monitoring activities.
-All indirect costs count toward this 10 percent limit.
 Please see Policy Clarification Notice (PCN) #15-01 (http://hab.hrsa.gov/manageyourgrant/policiesletters.html) for additional information.